jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _"Hello, my ~~name~~ I'm Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Parliament or the-the-the-the people inside, theeee Commons..."_

 Stuttering usually forces a person to be quiet, shy, passive, and eager to please.
-It's very frustrating because one doesn't stutter when alone, swearing, talking to a dog (Charles had two), or sometimes speaking through a "character".
+It's very frustrating because one doesn't stutter when alone, swearing, singing, talking to a dog (Charles had two), or sometimes speaking through a "character".
 But still, the gremlin forces erratic speaking, random silence, binge drinking, and hopelessness.
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.
 I mean, should a divine king have one?

 My speech impediment was why I got a job in a car insurance claim department.
 After a vice-president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit, I guess I don't have this damn gremlin under control.
 Of course I was hurt, but I never told anyone I had the impediment, so, despite therapy as a kid, it was obviously still a problem.